MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 Compiling with `-fsanitize=address` is a powerful alternative to both [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160), and [/analyze](https://docs.microsoft.com/en-us/cpp/code-quality/code-analysis-for-c-cpp-overview?view=msvc-160).
 It provides run-time bug-finding technologies which leverage your existing build systems and existing test assets.

-For CI/CD systems and Cloud based work flows, use the ASAN_SAVE_DUMPS environment variable to store crash dumps for post-mortem debugging specific to the Address Sanitizer.

-By setting a new environment variable via **`set ASAN_SAVE_DUMPS=”MyFileName.dmpx”`** your program will create a new type of dump file that will contain extra meta-data.
-These dump files can be displayed with Visual Studio using the new debugger IDE.
+By setting a new environment variable via **`set ASAN_SAVE_DUMPS=”MyFileName.dmpx”`** your program will create a new type of crash dump file that will contain extra meta-data for post-mortem debugging.
+These dump files can be displayed off-line, with Visual Studio's new debugger IDE.
 These dump files can be an enabler for work flows requiring:

 - On-premises testing
 - Cloud based workflows for testing

-These systems can store these dump files off line, with **precisely diagnosed bugs** which can be viewed against your source code, in the IDE.
+These test systems can store the dump files, with **precisely diagnosed bugs**, for later viewing super imposed on your source code in the IDE.

-## Installing the Address Sanitizer
+### Installing the Address Sanitizer

 Simply  [**install the Address Sanitizer functionality**]().

 After installing and building your executables with the `-fsanitize=address`compiler switch on the command line, Vusual Studio project system or cmake integration, you simply run your program normally.
 THis will light up [many types of bugs](#errors) in the debugger IDE, on the command line or be stored in a new type of dump file.

-## Using the Address Sanitizer
+### Using the Address Sanitizer

 Microsoft recommends using the Address Sanitizer in these **three standard workflows**: